-- New Game+: Your intimacy stats carry over.
+- New Game Plus: Your intimacy stats carry over.

-- Official Couple: However many Intermissions you did with your party members (especially if you maxed out Cecille), Alph and Lucia ends up together.
-The whole destined Witch-Rym partnership helps
+- Official Couple: However many Intermissions you do with your party members (especially if you max out Cecille), Alph and Lucia end up together.
+The whole destined Witch-Rym partnership helps.

 - Permanently Missable Content: Weren't able to get all the items and the special CG image from Cecille's Intermissions before her class change into the Twilight Witch?
-Try again next time, and no, we don't mean by New Game+, but a new clean game.
+Try again next time, and no, we don't mean by New Game Plus, but a new clean game.